The Glimmer

-But that’s where doubt comes in.
-It’s wondering if God’s plan is the best thing for us.
-It’s asking if He knows what He’s doing (which seems silly when I actually write it down, but it happens frequently).
+But that’s where doubt—wondering if God’s plan is the best thing for us—becomes an obstacle to faith.
+Doubt is (essentially) asking if He knows what He’s doing (which seems silly when I actually write it down, but it happens frequently).

 We know the truth in our heads—our stuffy little Christianese-filled minds.
 But do we know it in our hearts?